-Deposits - The Board authorized the following financial institutions for the deposit of the Library's funds for the year ended December 31, 2020: Chase Bank, Huntington National Bank, Security Federal Credit Union, ELGA Credit Union, Dort Federal Credit Union, Chemical Bank, and Financial Plus Federal Credit Union.
+Financial institutions eligible for deposit of public funds must maintain an office in Michigan.
+The Library's Board authorized the following financial institutions for the deposit of the Library's funds for the year ended December 31, 2021: Chase Bank, Huntington National Bank, Security Federal Credit Union, ELGA Credit Union, Dort Federal Credit Union, Sovita Credit Union, and Financial Plus Federal Credit Union.
+Protection of the Library's deposits is provided by the Federal Deposit Insurance Corporation (FDIC) and the National Credit Union Administration (NCUA).